Introduction to Agile DevOps

 Here are some of the Agile Advantages listed below

 The internal stakeholders (customers) are involved throughout the project lifecycle, as reviews and feedback after every sprint release are received based on product demonstrations.
 It facilitates transparency, flexibility, customer participation, and engagement.
-Thus, enabling to deliver customer-specific products.
+Thus, enabling to delivery of customer-specific products.

 Agile helps to keep the risks negligible, as it is all about error-free product development.
-With many sprint releases, there is always space to alter or modify the workable product after every sprint cycle, before delivering the end product.
-Thus, enabling to reduce or eliminate any errors in the early stages of product and facilitating effective risk management.
+With many sprint releases, there is always space to alter or modify the workable product after every sprint cycle before delivering the end product.
+Thus, enabling to reduction or elimination of any errors in the early stages of the product and facilitating effective risk management.

 Advantages of DevOps